josatchw/AzFileShareQuotaManager/README.md

 The default configuration will search for Premium Azure File shares that have the following Azure Tags:

     • Autogrow - true or false.
-    • Watermark - integer number representing the percentage threshold for triggering the quota growth e.g. a value of 80 will mean the file share quota will be increased if the share usage is greater than 80% of the provisioned capacity.
+    • Watermark - integer number representing the percentage threshold for triggering the quota growth e.g. a value of 15 will mean the file share quota will be increased if the share usage has less than 15% of the provisioned capacity left.
     • Quotagrowth - an integer number representing the percentage growth to increase the share by e.g. 15 will increase the file share quota by 15%.

+The 'checkfsquota' function will check within the target subscription for all storage accounts marked as 'true' for the 'autogrow' tag.
+Then all fileshares in that account will be checked if the quota needs to be increased.
+If a quota threshold is within the watermark then a message is placed on the Azure storage Queue.
+The 'increasefsquota' function is triggered from the queue and reads the storage account and share details in order to process the quota increase.

+# How to deploy

+Detailed steps still in progress.
+For now

+- Deploy the bicep template from the templates folder.
+The artefacts will all be deployed to one resource group.

+  - Azure Files Premium Storage account to host a test file share
+  - Storage account to host the queue - this is used by the Azure Functions
+  - Azure App Service (Plan) and Function App configured to Powershell.
+Also includes storage for the app and app insights.
+Configure the Function app to use a Managed Service Identity and provide that Identity Reader to the Subscription and Resource Group Contributor.

+- Deploy the Azure Functions (Powershell Core) code to the Azure Function App.
+You can copy the code in to the functions in the Azure Portal or use the VSCode function extension (Reference below).

 # Enhancements

     • Enable searching for all storage accounts under Management Group(s)
     • Alert and approve when a share needs to be increased

-# How to deploy

-Detailed steps to follow

-Deploy Azure Files Premium Storage account and create a file share Create a storage queue in dedicated Storage account Deploy Azure Functions (Powershell Core)

 # resources

 - Azure storage templates - https://docs.microsoft.com/en-us/azure/templates/microsoft.storage/2021-06-01/storageaccounts?tabs=bicep
+- VSCode Azure function extenstion - https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-powershell?tabs=portal